Luka Kovač: Relationships

 During the 15th and final season of ER, at the end of the episode The Book of Abby, long-serving nurse Haleh Adams shows the departing Abby Lockhart a closet wall where all the past doctors and employees have put their locker name tags.
 Abby then adds both her and Luka's locker name tags to the wall.
 Kovač's final appearance in the series came late in the episode, when he comes to pick up Abby before they leave for Boston.
 They embraced each other with a kiss and gave a final goodbye to their friends at County, a scene echoing the Season 6 episode where Carol leaves him to join Doug in a kiss after telling Luka he would find the right woman some day.
 Luka is not seen again in the series, but Abby indicates in a phone call to Neela that the three of them are settling in well in Boston.

+Legacy

+Luka Kovač became famous in Croatia for his depiction of Croats and the Siege of Vukovar (portrayed in "The Crossing"), as well as Višnjić's lines in Croatian language: recital of Hamlet's soliloquy "To be, or not to be" as well as for his recital of Our Father in "The Lost" episode.
+Višnjić himself named the character: name Luka in honour of his nephew, and surname Kovač of his best friend.